Moult/tmp-ids-spec/restrictions.md

  - Bounds
  - Length
  - Total digits
- - Decimal places
+ - Fraction digits

 ## Enumeration

 An **Enumeration** restriction means that the value must be one of a list of allowed values.
 For example, you might want to specify that a material may be either "concrete" or "steel".

-You may also specify numbers in a list, such as specifying that a concrete strength grade may be either "25", "30", "35, or "40".
+Numbers may also be specified as a list.
+For example, you may specify that a concrete strength grade may be either "25", "30", "35, or "40".
+If the user has the value of "30", then that will comply with your **Enumeration**.
+However, if they choose "31", then it does not.

+Booleans may also be specified, such as "TRUE" or "FALSE".
+However, it is generally meaningless to specify a boolean as an enumeration because the nature of a boolean implies that the user always has to choose either "TRUE" or "FALSE".

+Note that even if you specify a list of allowed values, the user can still only choose one value from that list.

 ## Pattern